A-Akhil/ATS/rough_note.md

 4. Retest the match flow to ensure final scores, banners, and suggestions align with the AI reviewer’s guidance.
 5. Escape literal braces in the Gemini JSON response example so the prompt renders correctly during f-string interpolation.
 6. Update the Gemini prompt to produce a richer `review` field that avoids mentioning BERT values and focuses on tailored improvement guidance, then surface that review in the results page.
+7. Introduce a reusable helper that guarantees a `Profile` exists for the current user (creating one on the fly when missing) and adopt it across dashboard/profile/resume/match views.

 ### Progress
 - Updated Gemini validation prompt to capture `profession_mismatch` and `profession_reason`, ensuring the reviewer’s stance is explicit.